 On Friday, August 12, 2011, the National Futures Association (NFA) announced that it would fine Forex Capital Markets, LLC (FXCM) $2 million for slippage malpractices.
-The NFA also ordered FXCM to return the money it gained from their unfair practices to the affected clients.
+The NFA also ordered FXCM to return the money it gained from its unfair practices to the affected clients.

 Here’s the actual text of the press release from the NFA: